mosoftwareenterprises/AirplaneParkingAssistant/README.md

 Add bUnit style Blazor component tests
 Add Mutation testing checks in pipeline
 Make sure Domain Language is clear spot vs slot vs parking space

+### Challenges faced

+* How much to optimise from the start.
+* Differences between the Model and type of the aircraft.
+Mixed them up

+### Lessons Learned

+* Building a good looking UI with Blazor is very fast.
+* Clean code is great, but can lead you to over abstract
+* Your code is "never finished"
+* Injecting IEnumerables via DI container is very simple, and adheres to the order of registration.